 - the Library of Alexandria -> Google, Wikipedia, Quora

-If you can't think of how a consumer company feeds into our fundamental human desires, try taking its derivative.
+If you can't think of how a consumer company feeds into our fundamental human desires, then it probably indirectly helps one of the above companies operate.
 Apple is a great example.
 Humans never really craved sleek slabs of glass, but your iPhone is how you access all the apps that do cater to your fundamental human needs.

 To make something people want, simply take a thing people have been doing for thousands of years, and use code to make it simpler, faster, and more readily available.

 This heuristic can only produce consumer startups, and the world of consumer startups can be highly irrational.
-So why not start a startup that sells things to other startups?
+So why not start a startup that sells things to the companies that serve our needs?